computersciencecs/694/README.md

 # RecRankerEval: A Reproducible Framework for Deploying and Evaluating LLM-based Top-k Recommenders

 This repository hosts the code of RecRankerEval.
+This project builds upon and extends components from SELFRec and RecRanker.
+We sincerely thank the authors for their open-source contributions, which greatly facilitated our work.

 ## 1 – Install
 * Install environment